 In the nineteenth century Quaker missionaries undertook community development initiatives of various kinds.
 Daniel Wheeler spent 15 years in Russia, developing agriculture and draining marshes.
-Rasulia rural development centre in Madhya Pradesh in central India was founded.
+Rasulia Friends Rural Centre, in Madhya Pradesh in central India, was founded.
 Quaker philanthropists such as William Allen and the chocolate manufacturers fostered communities in their own countries, both socially and economically.

 In the early twentieth century missionaries established schools and clinics in Kenya, and fostered local enterprises.
 Later in the century this spread to other parts of East and Central Africa.
 Missionaries also worked in Latin America, beginning in Mexico.
 In the 1990s, Quakers in Costa Rica established the Finca la Bella community farming project, where local families farm the land in a traditional way, producing dairy produce and fair trade coffee and passing the skills on to their children.
 Quaker Bolivia Link was established in 1995 to fund small community-initiated projects aimed at improving the quality of life of impoverished, rural indigenous Aymara people.